What Type Of Data Does Process Safety Information Include

 What Is Process Safety Information

 Process safety information (PSI) is the body of data that lets you understand a plant’s hazards and how they’re managed.
-Think of it as the safety blueprint you’d need before you step into a chemical factory.
+In practice, think of it as the safety blueprint you’d need before you step into a chemical factory.
 PSI is not just a spreadsheet of temperatures; it’s the living, breathing record of every substance, every piece of equipment, every step in a process.

 The Core Elements